VolVoz/python-style-guide/README.md

 An API endpoint will usually return some data (if the request succeeded without errors) or an error (possibly including some additional details such as a description other than the error identifier).

-The way the data and the errors are returned can either be as a list:
+The way the data and the errors are returned can either be as a tuple:

 `return data, error`

-or as a map:
+or as a dict:

 `return {'data': data, 'error': error}`

-Returning as a list ensures order is maintained.
+Returning as a tuple ensures order is maintained.
 The receiver must be aware of the order when unpacking.
-Returning as a map allows more keys to be added at a later date without resulting in a breaking change in the receiving code.
+Returning as a dict allows more keys to be added at a later date without resulting in a breaking change in the receiving code.

-Since we don't care about the order for the API response, which is composed of data and error, the simpler returning of a map should be used.
-This principle applies for any of the nested values being consumed by the calling service. `data` should also be a map.
+Since we don't care about the order for the API response, which is composed of data and error, the simpler returning of a dict should be used.
+This principle applies for any of the nested values being consumed by the calling service. `data` should also be a dict.